-We decided to spend a couple of days in Huaraz stocking up on food and fast wifi, and attempting to decide whether or not to do the Santa Cruz Trek.
-I had been dreaming of trekking in the Cordillera Blanca since Central America, and the Santa Cruz trek seemed like the perfect multi-day hike for us to attempt unguided.
+We decided to spend a couple of days in Huaraz stocking up on food and fast wifi, and attempting to decide whether or not to do the Santa Cruz Trek unguided.
+I had been dreaming of trekking in the Cordillera Blanca since Central America, and the Santa Cruz trek seemed like the perfect multi-day hike for us to attempt on our own.
 The trek is very popular with backpackers, who often pay for a guided tour complete with pack donkeys and toilet tents, through the Peruvian Andes for 4 days.
 The weather had been a bit iffy for a couple of days, and we knew that October was the beginning of the off-season.
 Trudging through thick mud and camping in a ground tent in the pouring rain was not something that appealed to us.
 We decided to stock up on trekking foods at the grocery store just in case we decided to commit to the trek.
 As soon as we left the store it started to pour rain.
 We hailed a cab, piled our groceries in, and headed back to our hotel.
 A song in Spanish came on the radio while we sat in the backseat of the taxi.
 I can’t remember the words, but one kept repeating over and over again: lluvia (rain, pronounced “yuvia”).
 Lluvia!
 Lluvia!
 Lluvia!
 Was this a sign?

 The next day we visited the Visitor’s Information Centre, and the guide working at the main desk showed us the weather forecast for the next few days: all looked sunny.
 It was time to commit.
 We shopped for more granola bars, wool toques (beanies for you non-Canadians) and socks, trail mix, and MicroPur tablets for purifying our water.
 The plan was in motion.
 Looks like our first ever multi-day trek was going ahead.